pbotros/river/README.md

 ## Ingester

-River comes with an "Ingester" binary that streams data to disk and then subsequently deletes any persisted data from the in-memory cache in Redis once it is considered sufficiently "stale".
-This allows streams to continue without being constrained by memory of the Redis server.
+River comes with an "Ingester" binary that streams data to disk and then subsequently deletes any persisted data from Redis once it is considered sufficiently "stale".
+This allows streams to continue indefinitely, without being constrained by memory of the Redis server.

 By default, building the ingester is *NOT* enabled, as a typical system configuration will have many readers and writers distributed across a variety of computers but a single instance of ingestion running on a local computer.